 The FRAP technique relies on the fact that all fluorophores emit light of one wavelength after absorbing light of another wavelength and if a very high intensity blue light is delivered to the dye, it will ‘photobleach’ it.
-This photobleaching means that the high intensity light stops the dye from being able to fluoresce (read Jen Redig’s article here for more on photobleaching).
+This photobleaching means that the high-intensity light stops the dye from being able to fluoresce (find out more about photobleaching here).

 In a typical FRAP experiment using the confocal, fluorescent molecules are irreversibly photobleached by focusing the laser on a small area of the cell.
 If it works well, 100% of the fluorescence is lost leaving a black area surrounded by fluorescently tagged molecules that have not been photobleached.
 If these molecules are able to move, they will.
 This will cause the bleached to mix with the non-bleached resulting in the black area becoming brighter as the molecules move around.

 The fluorescent molecules which can participate in this exchange are referred to as the mobile fraction (or ‘Mf’), and the ones that cannot exchange between bleached and non-bleached regions are the immobile fraction (‘If’).
 Changes in intensity in the bleached region represent the movements of the fluorescent molecules, whether passive (e.g., diffusion) or active (e.g., transport).
 The ‘Regeneration Time’ (half-recovery period) is a measure for the speed of protein movement.
 So, FRAP can give us some important information about the properties and interactions of molecules within the cellular environment.